 Keep a record of the costs of improvements made in your home through the years and any expenses associated with the sale of your home, including realtor fees or classified costs.

+A low moving company cost could actually be a red flag.
 Estimates are exactly that.
-The actual cost of your move will be determined primarily by weight and distance, plus the cost of any extra services you require.
+The time of year, amount of your belongings and distance of your move are just a few things that are considered in your moving quote (plus the cost of any extra services you require).
 So if one estimate is significantly lower, be suspicious.
 That way you won’t be surprised on moving day.
-Be sure to comparison shop and get multiple estimates.
+Be sure to get multiple estimates.